ybob247-del/nexus-biomedical-website/PRIVACY_POLICY.md

 - Lifestyle factors (diet, exercise, exposure risks)
 - Assessment responses (quiz answers)

-**Important:** This data is NOT protected health information (PHI) because it's self-reported, anonymous, and not linked to medical records or healthcare providers.
+**Important:** This data is NOT protected health information (PHI) or personally identifiable information (PII) because it's self-reported, anonymous, and not linked to medical records, healthcare providers, or your real identity.

 ### Technical Information (Automatic)
 - IP address and device information